Tukk0/Taxi-demand-predictor/README.md

 ## EDA
 The data is extremely dirty, has a lot of missing and nonsensical values, such as negative ride costs and 0 passengers.
 The [notebook](https://github.com/Tukk0/Taxi-demand-predictor/blob/main/notebooks/EDA.ipynb) with explanations.

+The data has some outliers in many of the features and some unique data distributions, from which valuable insights have been acquired.

 In progress...